sormiston/NewsReader-Clone/README.md

           </div>
 ```

+The above snippet lays out two alternative React Elements in JSX, assigning each to a variable for easy portability.
+This portability
+allows for conditional rendering in the context of the component's return block, allowing us to swap out large-ish code structures with
+a single line of ternary logic.

-And, this one in a Styled Component for resposive layout for the Article Footer...
+For CSS, there's this Styled Component for resposive layout in Article Footer...

 ```
 }